What to Do If You Hit a Parked Car

-Look for and talk with witnesses
+Look for witnesses

-You should check for witnesses to the accident.
-Don’t just look for people standing nearby either.
+When you do this, don’t just look for people standing nearby.
 Ask people living in homes or working in businesses near the scene if they saw what happened, too.
-Security cameras in the area may be able to help as well.
+Security cameras in the area might be able to help as well.

-If it’s a hit and run, finding witnesses or video footage is a must.
+If it’s a hit-and-run, finding witnesses or video footage is a must.
 It’s the only way you’ll be able to identify the driver.

 Call the police

 - They also may know of security cameras near the scene that you could then use to make your case against the person who hit your car.

-However, the police likely won’t come to the scene if no one was injured or if the damage is minimal.
+That said, the police likely won’t come to the scene if no one was injured or if the damage is minimal.
 You should still call, though.
 Getting a police report is a vital step in getting reimbursed for damages to your parked car.

 Write down the time and location of the accident

-Photograph your car and the scene
+Photograph your car and the accident scene

-If you have the other driver’s insurance information, call their provider, too.
+And if you have the other driver’s insurance information, call their provider, too.